vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/054/07_samAnyA_viyute.md

 and pṛthivī́fem.
 But they are also paired sisters, with the fem. du. designation ródasī.

-This seems correct, and the publ. tr. should probably have reflected this sense of mithuná- better.
+This seems correct, and the published translation should probably have reflected this sense of mithuná- better.
 I am somewhat puzzled by why the names are in the plural, however.